Pranay277/YOLO-object-detection/README.md

-# Day 1 - YOLO Environment Setup and Basic Object Detection
+# Week 1 - YOLO Environment Setup and Basic Object Detection

 ## Objective
 To set up the YOLO environment and run the first object detection task as part of the internship.